Mara-Li/obsidian-create-note-in-folder/README.md

-# Create new note in path
+# Commands : Create note in folder

 This plugin add a new command to create a new note in a specific path.